SFTP Gateway

 The only things you need to look after are:

-- make sure it is enabled
+- make sure it is enabled (and restart if not)

-/admin/storage - add your private key.
+- add your private key.
 To generate one:

 ssh-keygen -t rsa -f id_rsa_sftp